-Colorado Mountain School is a leader in guide training and certification, so a large portion of our staff also instruct for the AMGA.
+Colorado Mountain School is a leader in guide training and certification, so a large portion of our staff also instructs for the AMGA.
 Our examiners bring out the best in each candidate.
 Providing each candidate with a comfortable and stress-free assessment is our objective.
 SPI Exams are based in sunny Boulder and Denver, Colorado.
 As a result, we are able to offer them nearly year-round.

 The Single Pitch Instructor Program teaches climbing instructors to proficiently facilitate and instruct the sport of rock climbing in a single pitch setting.
 The SPI is the only internationally recognized single pitch climbing instructor certification program in the United States.
 It was developed to fit in the AMGA Rock program.
 More companies, institutions, and agencies are requiring that their instructors have some American Mountain Guide Association training and certification.